Thomascountz/ctf_writeups/writeups/picoctf/forensics/macrohard_weakedge.md

 Ah, a Microsoft Office document!

 > Broadly speaking, there are two generations of Office file format: the OLE formats (file extensions like RTF, DOC, XLS, PPT), and the "Office Open XML" formats (file extensions that include DOCX, XLSX, PPTX).
 Both formats are structured, compound file binary formats that enable Linked or Embedded content (Objects).
-OOXML files are actually zip file containers (see the section above on archive files), meaning that one of the easiest ways to check for hidden data is to simply `unzip` the document [source](https://trailofbits.github.io/ctf/forensics/#office-file-analysis)
+OOXML files are actually zip file containers (see the section above on archive files), meaning that one of the easiest ways to check for hidden data is to simply `unzip` the document. [^1]

 Let's use `zipinfo` so that we don't actually end up with the files and directories in our filesystem.